3mdeb/news-and-ideas/post.md

 ======================

 Probably there was never a programming language that would fascinate me as much as assembly.
-In fact it was my second "real language" (after Pascal/Delphi and DOS batch) and the first one I would really understand.
-Of course internals of protected mode initialization was too much for 15-years old and I finally moved to C and *nix shell.
-Anyway I always liked the feeling that I know what I'm really doing but more complex languages are needed nowadays.
+In fact, it was my second "real language" (after Pascal/Delphi and DOS batch) and the first one I would really understand.
+Of course, the internals of protected mode initialization was too much for 15-year-old and I finally moved to C and *nix shell.
+Anyway, I always liked the feeling that I know what I'm really doing but more complex languages are needed nowadays.